LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

+To make the search tractable, we reduce the configuration space through pruning based on three principles.
+First, each parameter value is validated against 5G standard constraints, ensuring that only standard-compliant configurations are considered.
+For example, the slot duration is restricted to $1\,\mathrm{ms}/2^u$, where $u \in \{0,1,2\}$ in the sub-\SI{6}{\giga\hertz} bands and $u \in \{2,3,4,5,6\}$ in the millimeter-wave bands.
+This step eliminates many invalid configurations.

+Second, the analyzer accounts for cross-parameter dependencies that can make otherwise valid individual settings infeasible when combined.
+For instance, if the SR period and SR offset are chosen independently of the TDD pattern, the SR may always fall in a downlink slot, preventing the UE from transmitting an SR. Similarly, the number of slots in a TDD pattern and the slot duration cannot be set independently, since their product (the TDD period) is restricted to specific values by the standard.

+After these pruning steps, which eliminate invalid and infeasible configurations, further pruning depends on the optimization objective.
+If the goal is to minimize a latency metric (e.g., average, maximum, or minimum), the analyzer can discard suboptimal configurations when it can prove that better ones exist.
+In contrast, if the objective is to identify all configurations that satisfy a given latency-reliability target, such pruning cannot be applied, as all configurations must be evaluated.

-After pruning, the remaining valid configurations are evaluated in two phases.
-In the coarse phase, the optimizer runs our \thesystem models and generates the latency distributions using a small number of packets, picking the top 10\% of configurations.
-Then, in the finer phase, it runs the model with a larger number of packets to find the best configuration based on the objective.
+In the case of latency minimization, the analyzer further prunes suboptimal configurations as follows.
+For parameters whose impact on latency is monotonic, it fixes them to their optimal values to further reduce the search space.
+For example, placing UL control information at the beginning of a slot ensures that scheduling requests are sent and received earlier, and varying this parameter cannot improve latency.
+After pruning, the remaining configurations are evaluated in two phases.
+In the coarse phase, the analyzer runs \thesystem's model with a few packets to estimate latency distributions and retains the top \qty{10}{\percent} of configurations.
+In the fine phase, it evaluates these configurations with more packets to identify the one that best meets the chosen objective.

-In addition to identifying the single best configuration under a chosen objective, the optimizer also supports find-all-configurations that satisfy a given objective.
-In this case, the optimizer disables optimizations such as fixing parameters with monotonically decreasing latency effects and the two-phase coarse–fine search, since these mechanisms are designed to eliminate non-optimal configurations rather than output all valid ones.
-It allows us to answer questions like:
+In addition to identifying the single best configuration, the analyzer also supports finding all configurations that satisfy a given objective.
+In this mode, it disables parameter fixing based on monotonic effects and the two-phase coarse-fine evaluation, since these mechanisms eliminate non-optimal configurations rather than enumerate all valid ones.
+The configuration analyzer allows us to answer questions like: